Equinox (1993 video game): Reception

-Presentation

 Game Worlds Adrian exclaimed Equinox "has the most beautiful backdrops and sprites that have been produced for ages", and Butcher stated it was some of the greatest for the SNES.
 The visuals were praised for their character sprites, colours, detail, and sense of hugeness in the environments.
 A frequent positive was the game's Mode 7 map and overworld sections, especially the "smooth" and "breathtaking" rotation feature.
 Keith of Super Gamer and Frank of Super Action, however, argued it was to hard to map where Glendaal was on the overworld, attributed to the removal of an auto-map that was in the predecessor.
-He and Camron praised the "fluid" and "realistic" animation of the characters, such as Glendaal, and noted the game does not slow down during boss fights.
-Frank called Glendaal's sprite one of the best of all time, describing him as "the Prince out of Prince of Persia, only cuter".

 Reviewers called the soundtrack the SNES library's best, "most engaging", and "atmospheric".
 Brookes praised the sound effects as "amazingly realistic", citing Glendaal's pushing of a block.
 Hypers Andrew Humphreys noted the soundtrack's "ethereal" and "otherworldly" tone, comparing its new age style to the score of Ecco the Dolphin (1992).
 He claimed it was unique from other RPG games which "bombard you with a monotonous Medieval theme that loops over and over again".
-Frank wrote the game had "some haunting melodies and superb sound effects".
-Camron praised the sound, although argued it could get monotonous.

 The graphics and sound were complimented for making the game atmospheric and suspenseful, and some critics admitted to being spooked by the music and sound effects and recommended to play the game in stereo.
-Paul of Super Control summarized, "imagine each room as approximately diamond-shaped.
-The rooms ranged from basic stone-floored caves to elaborate chambers with highly-carved walls and marble effect floors.
-Eerie sounds accompany your excursion into this underworld and each of the guardians has its own theme music!"
-Adrian described the sound as "sedately haunting [where] even when you're walking overland there's always a soft wind blowing so you're never really sure if a Goblin will attack you".
-Also cited were the music fading in and out, water drips, heartbeats, rope creaks, clangs when armour is hit, and faraway clock chimes.